TapPineapple/my-hugo-website/content/posts/pwnadventure.md

 ## Summary

 Welp that just about wraps up this little project.
 I made this project for a different presentation that was intended to be an Intro to Game Hacking, but I figured that this code is still fun enough to do a little writeup about it.
-Hopefully someone found this intereseting, if you have any advice or anything else you can contact me on discord @ `tappineapple`
+Hopefully someone found this interesting, if you have any advice or anything else you can contact me on discord @ `tappineapple`